 Work in the UK

-The eligibility criteria for working in the UK from overseas in 2024 depend on whether you have a job offer or not.
+The eligibility criteria for working in the UK from overseas in 2024 depends on your job offer.
 Here’s a breakdown for both scenarios:

 With a job offer:

-• Skilled Worker Sponsor: You must have a confirmed job offer from a licensed sponsor in the UK.
-This employer will hold a sponsor license issued by the Home Office, allowing them to hire overseas workers.
+- Skilled Worker Sponsor: You must have a confirmed job offer from a licensed sponsor in the UK.
+This employer holds a sponsor license issued by the Home Office, allowing it to hire overseas workers.

-• English Language Proficiency: You must demonstrate sufficient English language proficiency by passing a Secure English Language Test (SELT) or having an equivalent qualification like a UK degree.
+- English Language Proficiency: You must demonstrate sufficient English language proficiency by passing a Secure English Language Test (SELT) or having an equivalent qualification, such as a UK degree.

 Without a job offer:

-There are limited options for obtaining a work visa without a job offer in hand.
+There are limited options for obtaining a work visa without a job offer.
 These are more specialized routes and might have stricter requirements.
 Some possibilities include:

-• Global Talent visa: This targets highly skilled or talented individuals in specific fields like science, engineering, and the arts.
+- Global Talent visa: This visa targets highly skilled or talented individuals in specific fields, such as science, engineering, and the arts.

-• HPI visa (High Potential Individual): This visa is for graduates from top universities around the world with the potential for exceptional talent and entrepreneurialism.
+- HPI visa (High Potential Individual): This visa is for graduates from top universities worldwide with the potential for exceptional talent and entrepreneurialism.

 General requirements (apply to both scenarios):

-• Financial Maintenance: You might need to show you have sufficient funds to support yourself while living in the UK.
+- Financial Maintenance: You might need to show sufficient funds to support yourself while living in the UK.
 This could involve bank statements or sponsorship.

-• Tuberculosis Test: Depending on your nationality, you might need a tuberculosis test result.
+- Tuberculosis Test: You might need a tuberculosis test result depending on your nationality.

 Additional resources: